wavemotion-dave/NINTV-DS/README.md

  * Save Sate support (3 save slots per game).
  * High Scores for up to 10 scores per game with various sorting options.
  * Cheat / Hack support using NINTV-DS.cht (see 'extras' folder and place in /data directory)
- * Tons of button / controller mapping options.
+ * Numerous button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions (multiply/divide), extra RAM and flash memory.
 If not auto-detected, when loading a game use the X button to load with options.
  * ECS support for ECS games including sound-enhanced games like Space Patrol.
 If not auto-detected, when loading a game use the X button to load with options.